Foxxyyy/Magic-RDR/README.md

 # Magic RDR v1.3.6

-RPF Editor for Red Dead Redemption
+RPF Editor for Red Dead Redemption (no longer in development)

+If you want to mod the PC or Nintendo Switch versions please use [CodeX](https://github.com/Foxxyyy/CodeX.Games.RDR1) which is miles better.

-Supports Xbox 360, Nintendo Switch (and potentially PS4/PS5) versions.
+Supports Xbox 360, Nintendo Switch, PS4 & PC versions.
 Some features are supported only for Xbox (.xsf, .awc, etc.)

 # Features